-Writing workshop is funded only for materials related to courses and academic research.
-Writing Workshop consultants can help with any writing or multimedia project that directly pertains to your academic and/or research pursuits as a graduate student, including course assignments, dissertation chapters, conference papers, articles, grant proposals, and fellowship applications.
+Writing Workshop is funded by the university for materials related to courses and academic research.
+Writing Workshop faculty consultants can help with any writing or multimodal/digital media project that pertains to your academic and/or research pursuits as a graduate student, including course assignments, dissertation chapters, conference papers, articles, grant proposals, and fellowship applications.
 (Note: There is a two-appointment maximum for any given grant or fellowship application.)

-Writers cannot be required to visit Writing Workshop and consultants cannot sign anything or provide evidence of your visit.
-This policy exists because writing consultation works best when writers genuinely want to talk to consultants.
+Please note that your instructor cannot require you to visit Writing Workshop and consultants cannot sign anything or otherwise provide evidence of your visit.
+If you come see us, we want it to be your choice, and we know from research and experience that writing consultation works best when you genuinely want to talk to us.

-Make sure you’re allowed to submit a take-home exam.
-Consultants cannot assist writers with take-home exams unless the instructor has given Sweetland written permission to provide assistance.
-Permission should be emailed to email@example.com at least 24 hours before your scheduled appointment.
-We appreciate your compliance with university standards for academic integrity.
+Check with us or your instructor before bringing in a take-home exam.
+Consultants cannot help you with take-home exams unless the instructor has given Sweetland written permission to provide assistance.
+Sweetland needs to receive the permission, by email to email@example.com, at least 24 hours before your scheduled appointment.
+Thanks for helping us respect university standards for academic integrity.

 Scheduling your appointment